suneettipirneni/discord.js-embed-pagination/README.md

 ### Automatic Cleanup

-Whenever the give timeout occurs, buttons are automatically removed as well as the current page footer.
+Whenever the given timeout occurs, buttons are automatically removed as well as the current page footer.

 ## Quick Start